ob-d/TRUE.Name.Of.God/readme.md

         ?
 Why do 1% of Humanity own more wealth than 99%
         ?
 Why do 1% of Humanity control the other 99% ?
 Why do 1% of Humanity benefit from Corona while the bill is payed by the other 99% ?
-Why do 1% of Humanity get away with it for 2023 Years
+Why do 1% of Humanity get away with it for 2023 Years but now no more

     LU
         What we did not know: